banesullivan/scooby/README.md

 Scooby has rich formatting for Jupyter notebooks and rich text formatting for just about every other environment.

-This work is derived from [@prisae](https://github.com/prisae)'s work towards creating a version reporting tool for the [empymod](https://github.com/empymod/) and [SimPEG](https://github.com/simpeg/) projects.
+This work is derived from [Dieter Werthmüller](https://github.com/prisae)'s work towards creating a version reporting tool for the [empymod](https://github.com/empymod/) and [SimPEG](https://github.com/simpeg/) projects.
 This package has been altered to create a lightweight, pure Python implementation with no non-standard dependencies so that it can easily be used